Saturn12132/test/README.md

 ## Check the value of an existing element
 ```
-To check the current value of an existing element, using the variable, you can do <code>ElementName.CurrentValue</code>, if it’s a keybind or dropdown, you will need to use <code>KeybindName.CurrentKeybind</code> or <code>DropdownName.CurrentOption</code> You can also check it via the <code>flags from Rayfield.Flags</code>
+To check the current value of an existing element, using the variable, you can do <mark style="background-color: #FFFF00">ElementName.CurrentValue</mark> , if it’s a keybind or dropdown, you will need to use <code>KeybindName.CurrentKeybind</code> or <code>DropdownName.CurrentOption</code> You can also check it via the <code>flags from Rayfield.Flags</code>
 ```

 </details>